 • VIVADO_FIFO: Maps buffers to Xilinx Parameterized Macros (XPM), namely xpm_fifo_sync and xpm_fifo_async, allowing Vivado to automatically manage constraints and Clock Domain Crossing (CDC).

-• Behavioral (Default): If neither define is specified, the codebase falls back to clean behavioral simulation models.
+• Behavioral (Default): If neither define is specified, the codebase falls back to behavioral simulation models.
 This facilitates rapid compilation and testing in tool-independent simulators (e.g. Verilator).

 The codebase abstracts vendor-specific FIFOs under three unified wrappers located in src/fifos/: